adrianmrit/yamis/README.md

 `{(-o )file?(.txt)}`, if `file=sample` is passed, it will add `-o sample.txt` to the script.

 ### Auto quoting
-By default, if the passed argument contains spaces, the argument and the suffix are quoted together.
-The reason the prefix is not quoted together as well is that it was intended for keyword arguments, i.e., assuming `-f=` is the prefix and `.txt` is the suffix, `-f="hello world.txt"` makes sense but `"-f hello world.txt"` does not.
-To override this behavior you can pass `quote=false` at the task level or global level, but then you will have to manually quote the argument in the script, i.e.
+By default, all passed arguments are quoted (with double quotes).
+This can be changed at the task or file level by specifying the `quote` param, which can be either:
+ - `always`: Always quote arguments (default)
+ - `spaces`: Quote arguments if they contain spaces
+ - `never`: Never quote arguments

+Although quoting prevents common errors like things breaking because a space, it might fail in certain cases.
+This might be fixed in the future.

 ```toml
 [tasks.folder_content]
 quote=false